Anticipatory Music Transformer: Music as a Temporal Point Process

-Given controls $\y_{1:K}$ provided by a user, we say that we can \emph{control} generation of the event process $\event_{1:N}$ with respect to $\y_{1:K}$ if we can sample from $p(\event_{1:N}|\y_{1:K})$.
+Given controls $\y_{1:K}$ provided by a user, we say that we can \emph{control} generation of the events $\event_{1:N}$ with respect to $\y_{1:K}$ if we can sample from $p(\event_{1:N}|\y_{1:K})$.
 We focus on \emph{infilling} control, whereby the controls $\y_{1:K}$ share a vocabulary with the events $\event_{1:N}$.
 Given a user-specified set of $K$ events $\y_{1:K}$, we would like to generate a complete realization of the process $\event_{1:N}$ such that $\y_{1:K} \subseteq \event_{1:N}$.
-This generalizes the \emph{span-infilling} task\dash which ask us to generate a missing contiguous span of events\dash previously studied in the music literature~\citep{ippolito2018infilling,chang2021variable,tan2021music,tan2022melody}.
+This generalizes the \emph{span-infilling} task\dash which asks us to generate a missing contiguous span of events\dash previously studied in the music literature~\citep{ippolito2018infilling,chang2021variable,tan2021music,tan2022melody}.

-Music can be described as a marked temporal point process, where the vocabulary of marks consists of musical notes and other musical events.
+Music can be described by a marked temporal point process, where the vocabulary of marks consists of musical notes and other musical events.
 In this work, we restrict the vocabulary of musical events to notes consisting of a \emph{pitch} $\pitch$, \emph{instrument} class $\instr$, and \emph{duration} $\dur$.
 Following the MIDI standard~\citep{international1988midi}, we quantize pitch $\pitch \in \{0,\dots,127\}$ according to the \num{12}-tone Western scale ($p=60$ denotes ``middle C'', or $261$Hz); we represent instrument classes $\instr \in \{0,\dots,128\}$ using standard MIDI instrument codes, including drums (code \num{128}); we represent duration in units of seconds, quantized to \num{10}ms intervals with a maximum duration of \num{10} seconds.
 We represent combined pitch and instrument information using a single value $\note = 128\instr + \pitch$.
 A mark is thus a note $\emark_i = (\dur_i, \note_i) \in \mathcal{V}$ from a vocabulary of \num{17512} marks, and music consists of these notes situated at points in time.

+Older work on music generation typically rasterizes time, encoding music as a uniformly sampled matrix or tensor, i.e., a piano-roll~\citep{boulanger2012modeling,dong2018musegan}.
+In the piano-roll setting, there are strong solutions to accompaniment and infilling tasks that avoid the complexities of asynchronicity that we address in this paper \citep{hadjeres2017deepbach,huang2017counterpoint,pati2019learning,chen2020music}.
+However, for diverse and rhythmically intricate music data (including the \dataset dataset) piano-roll rasterization comes at a cost: if the rasterization is coarse then rhythmic detail is lost, and if the rasterization is fine then the piano-rolls are high-dimensional, presenting computational challenges.
+We instead chose to model music as a temporal point process, an approach inspired by \citet{huang2018music, oore2020time}.